SFYMMIK/QWFF/readme.md

 This tool allows you to:
 - Validate URLs.
-- Fetch and save HTML content.
+- Fetch and save specified HTML content and other file types.
-- Download associated assets like CSS, JavaScript, and images.
+- Optionally fetch and save all related assets (CSS, JavaScript, images).
-- Save these files in a specified directory.
+- Save these files in a specified directory, preserving directory structure.

 ## Components